-We remark that the proofs of Lemma 11 and 12 do not use that the number of terminals in a bad i-contraction is bounded by λ , as shown in Lemma 10.
+We remark that the proofs of Lemmas 10 and 11 do not use that the number of terminals in a bad i-contraction is bounded by λ , as shown in Lemma 9.
 Instead we bound the total weight of bad contractions in terms of λ .
 For this let j be the largest interval of any contraction during the whole run of the algorithm, i.e., the ratio of every contracted star is at most $(1 + \delta)^{j+1}$.

-As there are at most κ bad single-component contractions in each interval and c bad multiple-component contractions and the interval size grows exponentially, we can upper bound the total weight of bad contractions in terms of κ , c, λ and $(1 + \delta)^j$.
-We can also lower bound the weight of $w(F_0^)$ in terms of $(1 + \delta)^j$ and the lower bound τ on the number of terminals in the graph.
-If τ is large enough then the total weight of edge sets C_t of bad contractions is at most $\varepsilon \cdot w(F_0^)$.
-These ideas are summarized in the next lemma.
+Lemma 12.
+The total weight of bad edge sets C_t is at most